 – as opposed to humans, they are available 24/7;

 – they respond very quickly and simultaneously to a large number of users;

 – they are able to mimic human behaviour (in fact they are artificial intelligence), improving the user experience;

 – can be integrated into any type of service and are multiplatform, to adapt to the needs of use;

 – they can automate repetitive work: all those activities performed frequently can be performed by the chatbot, reducing the possibility of errors;

 – they can use multiple communication channels, such as text, audio, and images;

 Consequently, many problems inherent to productivity and customer satisfaction can be solved, thanks to the introduction of conversational interfaces in the business environment:

 – Enhance work and increase productivity: the use of interfaces such as chatbots can support employees in their search for information and decrease repetitive tasks, as in the case of Help Desk agents in technical support requests.
 If you have all the information you need to do your job quickly, you’ll be able to reduce the workload for all business units, which can then focus on higher value-added activities;

 – Transforming the Customer Experience and Increasing Sales: especially in the B2C sector, the use of chatbots and conversational solutions helps to improve the user experience, to whom personalized suggestions are made that guide him in the purchase path.
-Moreover, even with regard to assistance and Customer Care, a chatbot can be a quick and effective solution to answer simple customer requests, improving the customer’s perception of the company;
+Moreover, even about assistance and Customer Care, a chatbot can be a quick and effective solution to answer simple customer requests, improving the customer’s perception of the company;

 – Reduce costs: by automating low-level tasks and repetitive actions, such as administrative activities, updating data in CRM, generating documents and consulting them within the company’s knowledge base, conversational interfaces also save costs related to the use of personnel to perform all these activities;